 Water sports are hindered slightly by the strong undertow but the wide sandy beaches are still a great attraction for watching the beautiful sunset.
 As a result of the undertow, other seaside communities in the Riviera Nayarit region have grown quicker than San Pancho when it comes to real estate.
 However, this brings its own benefits as you won’t find any high-rise buildings or huge hotel complexes.
 Bed and breakfast type venues make up the rental accommodation as well as bungalows and furnished apartments.
 The serene and tranquil nature of the town has made San Pancho a great spot for ex-pats who are looking to make the move away from the busy city life.

 You can find over 35 eateries in San Pancho offering a wide selection of foods including French and Italian as well as Mexican (of course).
-With this in mind, it is easy enough to find your favourite foods no matter what your taste is.
+With this in mind, it is easy enough to find your favorite foods no matter what your taste is.